 Beer | 4.5% to 7.5% |

-In general, drivers with a BAC of .05% begin to display impaired vision, judgment, and coordination that may manifest as abrupt lane corrections, swerving, and compromised control over the vehicle.
+In general, drivers with a BAC of .05% begin to display impaired vision, judgment, and coordination that may manifest as

 Anytime you suspect you may have had too much to drink, you are encouraged to rely on a designated driver or public transportation: You can always retrieve your car the next day.
-Plus in a city like Las Vegas or Reno, you can always get a room to sleep it off.
+Plus, in a city like Las Vegas or Reno, you can always get a room to sleep it off.

 Just be sure not to sleep in your car if you are intoxicated: That could subject you to a sleeping DUI.